This post contains affiliate links. Read my full disclosure.

 Since sunbutter has only three ingredients, I figured it was worth a try to make it myself.

-As it turns out, homemade sunbutter is super easy to make!
+And as it turns out, homemade sunbutter is as easy to make as I guessed.
 I do not have a lot of extra time on my hands, so if I think it’s easy enough, it probably is.
 Just sayin’. 😉 All you need for this sunbutter recipe is roasted and salted hulled sunflower seeds, sugar (or your preferred alternative sweetener), and a food processor.
 That is ALL!

 Which Sunflower Seeds to Use for Sunbutter